aminch/8-bit-pc-pi-compile/README.md

    - Click "Write" to burn the image and apply your settings.
    - When finished, insert the SD card into your Raspberry Pi and power it on.

----
+### First Boot: Installation of Emulators

-## First Boot: Logging In and Cloning This Repository
+Steps to install the emulators, patches and configuration files.

 1. **Log in to your Raspberry Pi**
    - Use the username `pi` and the password you set in the Imager.